Understanding Barcelona’s Public Transport Zones

 If you look carefully at the ATM zoning map, you’ll see that some areas of Zone 2 (2A, 2B and 2C) are coloured dark green, the same as Zone 1.

 The 18 towns in these areas are covered by the Tarifa Metropolitana (Metropolitan Fare).
-This means that if you start your journey in zone one, the towns are effectively in the same zone, and you can use a one-zone ticket or travel pass.
-On the other hand, if you begin your journey in zones two or more, then they are in zone 2.
+This means that if you use one of the travel passes issued by the ATM and start your journey in zone one, the towns are effectively in the same zone, and you can use a one-zone pass.
+On the other hand, if you begin your journey in zone two or more, then they are in zone 2.

 Map of the Barcelona rail, tram and metro system with the zones marked